nbeliy/eegBidsCreator/README.md

 It runs only with python3, and need following standard modules installed:

+ - numpy
  - olefile
+ - scipy.io
+ - psutil

+The next modules are required but seems to be part of python3 standard package:
+ - logging
+ - os
  - json
  - glob
  - traceback
+ - tempfile
+ - bisect
+ - warnings
+ - datetime
+ - time
+ - importlib.util
+ - shutil
+ - configparcer
+ - argparce
  - struct
-- os
  - sys
+ - math
+ - xml.etree
  - io

-- math
-- shutil
-- tempfile
-- logging
-- argparse
-- configparser
-- datetime
-- time
+## Stand-alone executables

+The stand-alone executables are packed with help of PyInstaller for linux and Windows10.
+They can be found in `bin/` directory.
+Their work was tested on Windows10 and Ubuntu machines, it should be tested on MacOSX and Windows7.

+The python packing is not a true compiling, so the launch of executables takes some time (of order of seconds).
+Installing python and using script directly is still preffered way to do.

+It is not clear how plugins with extra modules will interact with packed version.

+**The executables are garanteed to correspond to a tagged commit, but I will not do this for each commit between tags**

 ## Conversion into BrainVision